jorendorff/MinecraftBasic/README.md

 5.  `./gradlew runClient` to run Minecraft with the mod installed.

+6. If you're planning on hacking on this module, you might want to do `./gradlew setupDecompWorkspace`, which decompiles Minecraft to Java sources, and also unzips Minecraft Forge sources from somewhere, and puts them all into `./build/tmp/recompSrc`.

 Those last two steps are pretty speculative as I don't have things all set up yet.